cisagov/LME/README.md

 6. **Setup Containers for root**: The containers listed in `$clone_directory/config/containers.txt` will be pulled and tagged.
 7. **Start lme.service**: Kicks off the start of LME service containers.

-**Notes**:
+####Notes on folders, permissions, and service:

 1. `/opt/lme` will be owned by root, all lme services will run and execute as unprivileged users.
 The active lme configuration is stored in `/opt/lme/config`.
+   To access any file at `/opt/lme/` you'll need to make sure you're in a root shell (e.g. `sudo -i su`) or you run whatever command you're wanting to access in that directory as root (e.g. `sudo ls /opt/lme/config`)

 2. Other relevant directories are listed here:
 - `/root/.config/containers/containers.conf`: LME will setup a custom podman configuration for secrets management via [ansible vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).